What is chickenpox?

 How is chickenpox diagnosed?

 Signs of chickenpox are easy to see.
-Healthcare providers often can look at a child's skin and know if he or she has chickenpox.
+Healthcare providers often can look at a child's skin and know if they have chickenpox.

 Management and Treatment

-How can I help my child get well?
+How can I help my child with chickenpox?

 Make sure your child gets plenty of rest and fluids.
 Chickenpox will go away on its own in a week or two.
 To help your child feel less itchy, you can: